HashWarlock/phat-contract-examples/examples/subgraph-nouns/README.md

 # Fat Contract Query NounsDAO SubGraph
-This is a workshop to show the capabilities of Fat Contracts in a cross-chain scenario through HTTP requests.
-In this case, the demo will show how to query the NounsDAO SubGraph through an HTTP request to retrieve information about the current Noun up for auction.
+# Fat Contract Workshop

+This workshop will demonstrate how to make a HTTPS request to an indexing service Subgraph to query information about the NounsDAO collection in a Fat Contract.

 ## Introduction